LazyCodex

 remove-ai-slops

-Triggers include "remove ai slops", "clean ai code", "deslop", and "cleanup AI generated".
+The triggers include "remove ai slops", "clean ai code", "deslop", and "cleanup AI generated".

 Scope